How to Pack

 1.5 cubic foot cartons (the book or small carton)

 This is the smallest of the general-purpose containers.
-As a rule of thumb, the smallest and heaviest items are packed in the 1.5 cubic foot carton.
+As a rule of thumb, the smallest and heaviest items are generally packed in the 1.5 cubic foot carton.
 Such items would include:

 - Books, records, VCR tapes, CD’s